Sport Spread Betting Guide

 Fact Checked by

-We examine sports spread betting in the United Kingdom, delving into its principles, tax implications, and top firms to spread bet with.
+In our guide, we examine sports spread betting in the United Kingdom, delving into its principles, tax implications, and the top firms to spread bet with.
 Additionally, we offer practical evaluations and discuss the advantages and risks of this gambling type.

 CONTENTS

-Sports spread betting works by allowing you to predict which side of the BUY-SELL spread range the result of a given sports event will fall.
-The more accurate you are with your prediction, the more you will make.
+Sports spread betting works by allowing you to predict which side of the BUY-SELL spread range a sports event will come down on.
+The more accurate you are with your prediction, and the more you stake, the more you will make if you’re correct.

-If your prediction is accurate, you’ll make a profit, and for every point above the buy price, you will multiply your stake size by the number of points above your buy price.
+If your prediction is accurate, you’ll make a profit.
+To understand the scale of this profit, you multiply the number of points the market moved by your stake size.

 What Is Sports Spread Betting?

-Sports spread betting is a type of wagering on sports events where you can win (or lose) multiple times your stake based on the accuracy of your prediction.
+Sports spread betting is a type of wagering on sports events where you can win (or lose) a multiple of your stake, based on the accuracy of your prediction.

-You bet the event’s outcome will be above (buy) or below (sell) the spread odds set by the bookmaker, and for every point the market moves, you will make money.
+You can choose to bet that the event’s outcome will be above the spread (buy), or below the spread (sell).
+The spread odds are set by the bookmaker, and for every point the market moves, you can make or lose money.

 1. Rules

-Although sports spread betting is a gambling activity, the Financial Conduct Authority (FCA) regulates the spread betting companies as you use margin to open your bets.
-Margin is a small deposit the bookie requires so you can open a spread bet; this is used as collateral if the bet loses.
+Although sports spread betting is a gambling activity, the Financial Conduct Authority (FCA) regulates spread betting companies as financial service firms.
+This is because you use margin to open your bets.

 To legally spread bets on sports, you must be over the age of 18 and complete a questionnaire before opening an account.
 You may find that spread betting companies also offer fixed odds betting, which the Gambling Commission regulates.